lgrcia/prose/docs/source/tutorials/photometry-analysis/photometry-analysis.rst

 Photometry analysis
 ===================

 In this tutorial we will see how to use and analyse photometric products from |prose|.
 As in the :ref:`last tutorial <reduction>`  we will study an observation of Quatar2-b exoplanet transit observed from the Trappist-North telescope, but this time with a bit more consequent products, to produce a denser light curve (92 images).
-This products are available in TODO (10MB).
+These products are available in TODO (10MB).

 Let's instantiate a :py:class:`~prose.Photometry`  object containing all we need for this analysis and show the detected stars